Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 - Cover the seed tray with clear plastic wrap or enclose it in a plastic bag to maintain high humidity levels.

-- Move them to a place where it gets bright, indirect light for germination.
+- Move them to a location where it gets bright, indirect light for germination.

-- If you live in an extremely cold climate, it is better to use a heating pad to boost germination.
+- If you live in a frigid climate, using a heating pad to boost germination is better.

 Step 3: Transplanting the Sprouts